 Using the Sutherland Rub Test, DDL can determine the amount of scuff or abrasion damage that may occur to printed materials during shipment, storage, or handling.
 This test procedure can simulate the effects of human use in continuous contact or dual surface abrasion a variety of types.

 The Sutherland Rub Test is performed by attaching a label to the device while a similar sample label is attached to a weight.
 The two samples are then rubbed against one another at a controlled speed for a predetermined number of cycles.
 Once the rubbing stops, the samples are visually inspected to see if the ink has worn off or not.
 This helps to determine if printing is durable enough to withstand a typical handling and transportation environment.

 Common Test Standards for Sutherland Rub Testing

-For more information on the Sutherland Rub Test, please read our recent blog “How to Get the Best Information From Your Sutherland Rub Testing.”
+Please contact us for more information, or read our recent blog “How to Get the Best Information From Your Sutherland Rub Testing.”